MyNameIsMikeGreen/tech-notes/technologies/Docker.md

   * Install project requirements (e.g. pip, or npm)

 ## Running an Image Manually
-If an image is built by a local machine, it will be placed into the local Docker repository.
+If an image is built by a local machine, it will be placed into the local Docker registry.
 This means it can then be run using: `docker run [IMAGE_NAME]`

-When this command is executed, Docker will look for an image matching the name in the local repository.
-If it cannot be found, the image will be searched for in a remote repository.
+When this command is executed, Docker will look for an image matching the name in the local registry.
+If it cannot be found, the image will be searched for in a remote registry.
 If the image is found, the command specified by the `CMD` line in the Dockerfile used to build the image will be run.

 Several options/parameters can be passed alongside the `docker run` command to alter its behaviour.
 For example: